kalbergaria/GitRef/README.md

 <br><br>

 # 1) Guides I like to Reference
-- :star: http://rogerdudler.github.io/git-guide/ :star: - is my personal favorite because of its simplicity and because it covers all of the basics!
+- :sparkles: http://rogerdudler.github.io/git-guide/ :sparkles: - is my personal favorite because of its simplicity and because it covers all of the basics!
 - Of course, for a more official source, there is also https://git-scm.com/ which covers everything git.
 <br><br>